American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 Usernames for teachers are set to the username portion of their @ash.nl email address.
 This is to prevent username collisions with parent accounts.

 User creation must occur in the following order: Parents, Teachers, Students.
 Student accounts are related to parent accounts through the `relations` field; this field requires the `org_defined_id` from the parents to exist.
+As of May 2022, this feature is not used.
+See the implementation choices documentation in the [README.md](../README.md/#important-implementation-choices).

 D2L IPSIS processes CSV files in alphabetical order.
 To enforce the proper order, it is critical that the PowerSchool Data Export Manager templates are set with filenames that will sort such that parents come first, teachers second and students last.